falkzeh/etl-challenge/readme.md

 In order to access the MySQL database you can use the credentials stored in the `.env` file.
 If you're for example using DataGrip you can create a new connection and it should look like this:
 ![mysql](screenshots/2_datagrip.png)

-The two tables are in the `popcore` database:
+The two tables are in the database:
 ```sql
 select * from owid_covid_data limit 5;
 select * from covid_hospitalizations limit 5;